When Dialects Collide: How Socioeconomic Mixing Affects Language Use: Empirical results

-The assortativity level present in these mobility mixing matrices can be quantified by the network assortativity coefficient $r_M$, that is defined as the Pearson correlation between values of the rows and columns of the matrix (for precise definition see \nameref{sec:methods}).
+The assortativity level present in these mobility mixing matrices can be quantified by the network assortativity coefficient $r_M$, which is defined as the Pearson correlation between values of the rows and columns of the matrix:

+with $N_M = \sum_{k, l} M_{k, l}$, which is equal to the number of classes $n_\sigma$, by definition.
 This coefficient takes values between $-1 \leq r_M \leq 1$.
 It is negative if people prefer to mix with dissimilar others, it is zero if the mixing is completely random without any bias, and it is positive in case of assortative biases, when people tend to mix with others of similar SES.
 The $r_M$ assortativity coefficients measured from the corresponding matrices of the studied metropolitan areas are shown in the inset of each matrix in \cref{fig:cities_SES_mobility}.
-These were computed for $n_\sigma = 5$ SE classes.
-We show in \cref{SIfig:assortativity_vs_nr_classes} the $r_M$ values for $n_\sigma \in \{3, 5, 10\}$, which shows the robustness of $r_M$ under variation of $n_\sigma$ when the latter is high enough.
-At the same time, they show unexpected correlations when plotted against linguistic measures.
-Interestingly, as shown in \cref{fig:cities_assort_vs_grammar_and_SES_corr}a, mobility mixing assortativity show a clear negative correlation with the average frequency of grammar mistakes measured in the different cities.
-More mixing thus tends to imply more frequent mistakes, and less segregated populations favour the spread of popularity of non-standard English.
-Strikingly, in \cref{fig:cities_assort_vs_grammar_and_SES_corr}b, another negative correlation was found between the mobility mixing assortativity and the correlation coefficient we measured earlier (see \cref{fig:ses_x_grammar_corrs_all_cities}) between SE status and the average frequency of grammar mistakes.
+These are computed for $n_\sigma = 5$ SE classes.
+We present in Fig.~S2 the $r_M$ values for $n_\sigma \in \{3, 5, 10\}$, which show the robustness of $r_M$ under variation of $n_\sigma$ when the latter is high enough.
+At the same time, they exhibit unexpected correlations when plotted against linguistic measures.
+As shown in \cref{fig:cities_assort_vs_grammar_and_SES_corr}A, mobility mixing assortativity does not show any significant correlation with the average frequency of non-standard features measured in the different cities.
+More strikingly, in \cref{fig:cities_assort_vs_grammar_and_SES_corr}B, we find a negative correlation between the mobility mixing assortativity and the correlation coefficient we measured earlier (see \cref{fig:ses_x_grammar_corrs_all_cities}) between SES and the average frequency of non-standard features.
 This indicates that the stronger the mobility mixing we observe in a population, the less the propensity to deviate from standard rules is determined by the SES of origin.
-Therefore, the usage of standard English is not only determined by the SE class, but also importantly by the degree of mixing of the populations living in a metropolitan area.
+Therefore, the use of standard English is not only determined by the SE class, but also importantly by the degree of mixing of the populations living in a metropolitan area.